laughingbud/capstone/Exploratory_research.md

 ![image](https://github.com/user-attachments/assets/1c5e5f56-f914-499e-bb45-29286b1c98de)

 **Seasonality**
 We showed in our exploratory research how Bank Nifty returns follow a seasonality pattern of 15 min.
 We thought to test it for different window sizes.
-At 5% significance:
+At 95% confidence, significant autocorrelations are shown below:
 ![image](https://github.com/user-attachments/assets/831000ae-403e-4c57-9596-1f35a322a10d)

 - Seasonality does look quite significant as our simple betting strategy goes long if there was positive return 15 mins ago and short if it was negative